Skip to main content

 The process begins with the Doc Model, which contains:

-• WorkPieces: Individual design elements (SVGs, images) placed on canvas
+• WorkPieces: Individual design elements (SVGs, images) placed on the canvas

-• Steps: Processing instructions (Contour, Raster, etc.) with settings
+• Steps: Processing instructions (Contour, Raster, etc.) with settings, organised into a per-layer Workflow

-• Layers: Grouping of workpieces, each with its own workflow
+• Layers: Grouping of workpieces, each with its own workflow, WCS and rotary config

-• Coordinates with the DagScheduler to trigger regeneration
+• Coordinates with the IntentController to trigger regeneration

 • Manages the overall processing state and busy detection